hexalang/Hexa/docs/reference.md

 > NOTE: This file will be transformed into a auto-test for a parser.

+> NOTE: Only minimal semantic overview is provided here.
+Syntax is key.

 ## Comments

 Hexa supports single-line, multi-line, and documentation comments.